 When is the best time to go whale watching in Tromsø?

-So, when can you see whales in Norway?
+So, what months can you see whales in Tromsø?
 Well, the best time to go whale watching in Tromsø is during the official whale watching season, which runs from the end of October to late January or early February.

 Outside of these months, it’s still possible to see whales and other amazing marine life on a tour from Tromsø, but you’re definitely not guaranteed a sighting.

-Take a look at our handy chart to find the best time for spotting whales in Tromsø:
+So, we’ve compiled a handy month-by-month chart to help you find the best time for spotting whales in Tromsø.

 When is the best time to see orcas in Tromsø?